Sharda River: Sources

 The sources of the Sharda river have seen much debate through history.
 The tradition believes that the river originates from a collection of springs near the Kalapani village.
 The Almora District Gazetteer states:

-In the British definition of 1911, the Sharda River is formed by the union of two headwaters: the Kalapani River that originates below the Lipulekh Pass and the Kuthi Yankti river that rises below the Limpiyadhura range.
-But both the streams have been termed "Kali River" on different occasions.
+In the British definition of 1911, the Sharda River is formed by the union of two headwaters: the Kalapani River that originates below the Lipulekh Pass and the Kuthi Yankti river that rises below the Limpiyadhura range, but both streams have been termed "Kali River" on different occasions.

 The Sharda River serves as the boundary between Uttarakhand's Kumaon Division and Nepal from "a little below the Kalapani encamping ground" (30.217°N 80.904°E).
-The Lipulekh pass as well as the Limpayadhura pass (or Limpiya pass) are on Uttarakhand's border with Tibet.
+The Lipulekh Pass as well as the Limpayadhura pass (or Limpiya pass) are on Uttarakhand's border with Tibet.